In this article, we’re going to explore four ways you can add drama to your edits using a range of film editing techniques.

 In summary, it’s like salt!
 It will enhance the flavor of whatever you sprinkle it on.

-If you’d like to learn more about film and drama editing, be sure to sign-up for our free course, Film Editing Mastery.
+If you’d like to learn more about film and drama editing, be sure to sign-up for our course, The Art of Drama Editing.
+Enrollment closes on August 10th at 11:59pm Pacific Time.